Skip to main content

 The Browse function provides the opportunity to display information about schedule definitions in the repository.

-It must be noted that wild cards are not supported, instead the text entered in the value in the Filter field is checked against the schedule name in the schedule record (i.e. GV will return all schedule records that contain the character sequence in the name).
+Wildcards are not supported.
+The text entered in the Filter field is checked against the schedule name in the record — for example, entering GV returns all schedule records with that character sequence in the name.

 Browse Schedule Definition